Green Christian logo

 Protecting natural forests is the most efficient way of

-i.e. if you have £100 to give to protect biodiversity or to reduce climate change this is one of the most effective ways of using it
+i.e. if you have £100 to give to either protect biodiversity or to reduce climate change this is one of the very most effective ways of using it.

 Green Christian’s “ Rainforest Fund ” is a virtual fund, in that the money raised (to save threatened habit) goes directly to other charities – mostly World Land Trust, Cool Earth and A Rocha Ghana.
 (You choose which one of these, or choose one with similar aims).
 If your church donates £100 or more to a habitat saving charity, let us know and I will add you to the list of active churches .